Follow Us

 Step 6 (Visa / Travel / Accommodation)

-Upon receiving the electronic Confirmation of Enrolment (eCOE), student can apply for a Student Visa (subclass 500).
+Upon receiving the electronic Confirmation of Enrolment (eCOE), the student can apply for a Student Visa (subclass 500).

 You must apply for this visa online.
-After you have gathered and scanned the documents that support your application, create an IMMI account and apply for your student visa with our online application system – ImmiAccount on Department of Home Affairs website (www.homeaffairs.gov.au).
+After you have gathered and scanned the documents that support your application, create an IMMI account and apply for your student visa with the online application system – ImmiAccount on Department of Home Affairs website (www.homeaffairs.gov.au).
 Students may opt to use services of a registered migration agent or an agent to lodge the visa application on their behalf.

+Students must notify KII at the earliest possible the outcome of visa application.
 Students whose visas have been granted are required to arrange their own travel and temporary accommodation for their initial period in Australia (until permanent accommodation can be established).
-Once these arrangements have been made, the student is requested to notify the KII of the following:
+Once these arrangements have been made, the student is requested to notify KII of the following:

 • Confirmation of Student Visa (subclass 500)